NWSpitfire/AP121-OpenWRT-Install/README.md

 - My Network speed from 1m away from the router using 2.4GHz is 75Mbps (with a 1Gbps WAN) on my iPhone 13.
 (If you get 30Mbps, check that your SSID operating frequency width is set to 40MHz, not 20MHz).

 ###### You have now successfully setup your Aerohive AP121 with OpenWRT!

+## Troubleshooting

+1: Aerohive gets stuck printing **T** after issuing TFTP command in Software Step 4.

+###### This is likely caused by TFTPD64 **NOT** being run in Administrator Mode.
+To correct this.
+Close TFTPD64, and rerun Initial Setup Step 4 again.

+2: Aerohive prints **Bad Checksum** error after issuing TFTP command in Software Step 4.

+###### Ensure **ALL** network connections, except the static ethernet connection to the Aerohive are disabled, this included Wi-Fi too.
+During testing, leaving Wi-Fi enabled whilst issuing the TFTP command would result in a Bad Checksum being printed.
+If you are still getting this error, try Troubleshooting Step 1.

+3: If the Aerohive is failing to boot with the **Bad Magic Number** error.

+###### This is normal for a first boot, as outlined in Software Setup Step 7.

+4: Aerohive prints a Kernel Panic Error during boot.

+###### This most likely means the Firmware is corrupted and will need reflashing.
+Ensure during Nand Write you enter the correct file size.
+Refer to Software Setup Step 6 for more information.

+5: Trying to replace Wpad-Wolfssl with Wpad results in opkg JSON errors in LUCI, as well as "__Package__ cannot be found" errors over SSH.

+###### This was an issue I ran into while trying to replace Wpad-Wolfssl with Wpad.
+After removing Wpad-Wolfssl to install Wpad, opkg would no longer update either through LUCI or SSH and trying to install Wpad would flag the same error.
+This resulted in me having to Reflash the router with the original OpenWRT .bin image. **I would reccomend people to not try to replace Wpad-wolfssl because of this.** I am currently unsure if this applies for other packages or installing additional packages?

 ## References, Credits and Thanks